 I am a visiting scientist doing research in quantum information and classical transport at ICFO working with the Quantum Optics group of Maciej Lewenstein, and the Single Molecule Biophotonics group of María García-Parajo.
 In March 2015 I will join the group of Marco Dentz at IDAEA-CSIC studying anomalous transport, also in Barcelona.

-My curriculum vitae .My recent research interests are: quantum information theory, quantum entanglement, disordered systems.
+My curriculum vitae .My recent research interests are: quantum information theory, quantum entanglement, anomalous transport, and disordered systems.

 Distribution of quantum entanglement on networks

 This work is part of the larger problem of preparing, between distant parties, entangled states that are consumed when performing quantum computational tasks.
 One begins with quantum systems occupying vertices of a graph which can be, for instance, a regular lattice, or a complex network.
 The entanglement is encoded in the edges of the graph.
 Various studies have considered initial states and subsystems that are bipartite, multipartite, pure, or mixed; but the entanglement is always local.
 The questions then concern manipulating the initial system (using a restricted class of operations) to entangle widely separated nodes.
 For instance: What is the most efficient protocol for achieving long-range entanglement ?
 Given a class of networks, is there a minimum entanglement below which long-range entanglement is impossible?